QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 **2. Route packets from the outside world to the FirewallVM**

-For the following example, we assume that the physical interface eth0 in sys-net has the IP address 192.168.x.y and that the IP adress of sys-firewall is 10.137.1.z.
+For the following example, we assume that the physical interface eth0 in sys-net has the IP address 192.168.x.y and that the IP address of sys-firewall is 10.137.1.z.

 In the sys-net VM's Terminal, code a natting firewall rule to route traffic on the outside interface for the service to the sys-firewall VM